about ok you

 YOU

-Kids and adults of all ages have used our projects to create a new relationship with fear and worry, and some have even shared their own projects with us (we love that).
+Kids and adults of all ages have used our projects to create a more resilient relationship with fear and worry, and some have even shared their own projects with us (we love that).

 If you’re new, the best way to start is to jump right in.
 You can try our projects on your own or with friends or family.
-You can also gather a few friends together and start your own OK YOU club!
-(If you do that, reach out and we might just send you some stickers.)
+You can also gather a few friends together and start your own OK club!
+(If you do that, reach out and we’ll send you some stickers.)

 Artists of all ages